Chinese striped hamster

 The Chinese striped hamster (Cricetulus barabensis), also known as the striped dwarf hamster, is a species of hamster.
-It is distributed across Northern Asia, from southern Siberia through Mongolia and northeastern China to northern North Korea.
+It is distributed across North Asia from southern Siberia through Mongolia and northeastern China to northern North Korea.
 An adult Chinese striped hamster weighs 20 to 35 g, and has a body length of 72 to 116 mm with a tail of 15 to 26 mm.
 It is smaller and has a much shorter tail than the greater long-tailed hamster, Tscherskia triton, which inhabits much of the same range.

 Taxonomy

 The Chinese striped hamster was first described in 1773 as Cricetulus barabensis by the German zoologist Peter Simon Pallas.
-There is quite some confusion over the Latin name of the Chinese striped hamster and the closely related Chinese hamster.
+There is some confusion over the Latin name of the Chinese striped hamster and the closely related Chinese hamster.
 Some people consider the Chinese hamster (Cricetulus griseus) and the Chinese striped hamster (Cricetulus barabensis) different species, whereas others classify them as identical, the Chinese striped hamster as a subspecies of the Chinese hamster (in which case the Latin name of the Chinese striped hamster would be Cricetulus griseus barabensis) or the other way round (in which case the Latin name of the Chinese hamster would be Cricetulus barabensis griseus).